pmcrockett/Celqi/README.md

 In position mode, the cursor is moved horizontally with the left control stick and vertically with the left control stick + L. The cursor snaps according to the position options set in the main menu.
 The camera is moved independently of the cursor; if you lose track of the cursor, it can be recentered on the sceen by choosing Camera options > Recenter cursor.

 While in position mode, pressing B creates a mass selection box.
 The box's size is adjusted by moving the cursor, and objects that will be included in a committed selection flash.
-To commit the selection, press A; to cancel the selection, press B. To unselect objects after selecting them, choose Selection > Remove from selection > [OBJECT NAME] or Selection > Clear selection.
+To commit the selection, press A; to cancel the selection, press B. To unselect objects after selecting them, choose "Selection > Remove from selection > [OBJECT NAME]" or "Selection > Clear selection."

 ROTATE